Thought for the day and hereafter: “Design = Conflict Resolution.” — Emigre 58

 This is so cliché, I know.
 But to make a difference.
 To someday help design a product that fills a need for the world’s underprivileged in some way.
 It’s not fair that the top 10% or so of the world’s population benefits from 90% of design innovations.
 I would like to help change those numbers.

-Callie Neylan is currently a Lecturer at the University of Washington, Seattle.
-Her sources of inspiration include other designers, especially those of other disciplines, design annuals, books, Leonardo da Vinci’s codices, and the visual arts in general, especially photography and cinematography.
+Callie Neylan is currently an assistant design professor at the University of Maryland in Baltimore and a member of National Public Radio’s alum, having worked at NPR as a senior interaction designer.
+Her sources of inspiration include other designers, especially those of other disciplines, design annuals, books, Leonardo da Vinci's codices, and the visual arts in general, especially photography and cinematography.
 Her blog is 1934.